apollographql/datasource-rest/README.md

 convenience functions which call it like `.get()`).
 It's called with the `path` and `request` provided to `fetch`, with a guaranteed non-empty `headers` and `params` objects.
 If a `Promise` is returned from this method it will wait until the promise is completed to continue executing the request.
+See the [intercepting fetches](#intercepting-fetches) section for usage examples.

 ##### `cacheOptionsFor`
 Allows setting the `CacheOptions` to be used for each request/response in the HTTPCache.
 This is separate from the request-only cache.
 You can use this to set the TTL.